Basic Models for Multibranch Organization

 An organization might include a number of related legal entities with complex structures.
 Each legal entity has its headquarters and locations or smaller branches that are not separate legal entities.
 In this case, each autonomous multilocation entity keeps its own records and performs all accounting procedures.

-In MYOB Advanced, such an organization can be configured as a Model 3, which combines Model 1 and Model 2, functioning within one Company ID.
+In MYOB Acumatica, such an organization can be configured as a Model 3, which combines Model 1 and Model 2, functioning within one Company ID.
 (See the following illustration.)
 Each autonomous branch has its headquarters and locations (or smaller branches that are not separate legal entities) configured as branches.
 Each autonomous multilocation branch records its operations to a separate ledger with a headquarters branch specified as the consolidation branch for the ledger.

 Generally, when transactions occur between any two non-independent branches in one ledger, no interbranch transactions are generated; however, if they are needed for any reason, you can select a check box in the Branch Accounting column on the Ledgers (GL201500) form for the ledger.